-As the Philippines shifted from the old high school curriculum to K to 12, the changes have confused parents and incoming high school students.
+As the country shifted from the old high school curriculum to K to 12, the changes have confused both parents and incoming high school students.
 Thus, everyone has to keep up with them and hope for better results.
-As we expect the 2018 senior high school graduates to move up, the Department of Education (DepEd) claims, with full confidence, to produce a job-ready batch.
-Although the K-12 mandate from DepEd earned various feedback, the first batch of Grade 12 students will graduate this coming March.
-Today, many hiring firms are looking for rather skilled and job-market ready graduates to help them grow their business.
-In particular, the K-12 in the Philippines aims to shape young pros for college and prepare them for the job-market.
+As we expect senior high school graduates to move up, the Department of Education claims, with full confidence, to produce a job-ready batch.
+Although the K12 mandate earned feedback, the first batch of Grade 12 students will graduate this coming March.
+Today, most firms are looking for rather skilled and job-market ready graduates to help them grow their business.
+In particular, the K12 program in the Philippines aims to shape the youth for college and prepare them for the job-market.

-Therefore, you, as a soon-to-graduate senior high school student, may ponder your next step after graduation.
+Therefore, as a soon-to-graduate senior high school student, you may think of your next step after graduation.
 Is it best for you to dare the challenges of joining the workforce?
-Or otherwise pursuing the career you’ve always dreamed.
+Or pursue the career you’ve always wanted.

 What Senior High School Graduates Can Expect in College

-For many senior high school students who want to pursue college, career choices remain vague.
-A few of you may aim to further your education by going to college.
-Others, somehow, crave to take on the challenges and join the workforce.
-By chance, the senior high school curriculum already prepares you for college.
-As a matter of fact, the senior high school subjects you’ve taken are prerequisites that equip you with knowledge and skills to further your education.
-What you must do is rather assess the track you took to tailor it with the college course that best suits you.
+For many senior high school students who want to pursue college, career choices, however, remain vague.
+Others, somehow, crave to take on the challenges of joining the workforce.
+By chance, the senior high school curriculum prepares you for college.
+In fact, the subjects you’ve taken are prerequisites that equip you with skills to further your education.
+What you must do is rather to gauge the track you took and tailor it to the college course that best suits you.

-In particular, the four tracks in the senior high school curriculum that lead you to college training, job-market skills, recreation, and the creative field have opened many prospects for you.
+In particular, the four tracks in the senior high school curriculum that lead to college training, job-market skills, recreation, and the creative field opened many prospects for you.

 a.
 General Academic Strand (GAS)